Multi4More Designing Multispecies Swards for Agronomic, Livestock and Environmental Performance

 Optimisation of multispecies mixtures

-Multi4More seeks to optimise multispecies mixtures by examining and synthesising the most effective plant-fertiliser combinations and management practices for sustainable long-term use.
+Multi4More seeks to optimise multispecies mixtures by identifying effective plant-fertiliser combinations and management practices for sustainable long-term use.

 Project Key Questions